fyngyrz/aa_macro/users-guide.md

 This defines a style of styleName.
 See "Using Styles, below".

 **\[s styleName\( content\)\]**
 This invokes a style of styleName with the content, if any.
-This is *not* the preferred method, however; please use the next method:
+This is *not* the preferred method, however; please use the next method.
+With that in mind, this capability will not go away, as it is my policy not to remove features or make them incompatible with prior usage patterns.

 **\{styleName\( content\)\}**
 This invokes a style of styleName with the content if any.
  See "Using Styles, below"

+## Using Styles

+Nothing here, yet.